haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 True
 ```

-The arithmetic analogy breaks down in an important way, sets cannot
+However, this arithmetic analogy breaks down in an important way, sets cannot
 contain duplicates so `union` does not always behave the same as `+`.

 In regular arithmetic this relationship still holds.